Ask Slashdot: What Kind of Societies Will the First Mars Colonies Be? - Slashdot

 the gop system people will need pay life support fees (but get it free in jail)

-Look first at the "colonies" in Antarctica (Score:2)
+Look first at the "colonies" in Antarctica (Score:3)

 I think there are a lot of similarities between the exploration of Antarctica and of Mars.
 Sure, I'll get to some important differences, but I think it's the right starting point.

 Once upon a time, Antarctica sounded like just about the most harsh, alien, abandoned and adventurous place one could go.
 The world's boldest men organized heroic expeditions to reach the ultimate bragging right: being the first to visit the South Pole.
 In time some succeeded, but not before others miserably died.
-The sheer adventu
+The sheer adventure and alienness of Antarctica captured our fantasy.
+H. P. Lovecraft's best fantasy horror story takes place there.

+But then, Antarctica was replaced in our imagination by Mars, the new go-to setting for our fantasy and horror.
+We got to the point where we knew just enough to fire up our imagination about what Mars is like, but we could still fill in the many gaps in knowledge with our fantasy.
+Just like "conquered" Antarctica with bold expeditions, we will eventually "conquer" Mars.
+Human footprints will get made, photographed, instagrammed, and gushed about.
+And then what?

+Then Mars will start to seem a lot more like Antarctica: a place where we could survive and even build cities, with great effort and great expense, but

+... why?
+The reason why no settlements are being built on the Antarctic continent is not because of international laws.
+If those laws expired, it's not like villages would start springing up.
+We have some scientific stations in Antarctica, and will will have some on Mars.
+I think their governing principles will be almost identical.
+But we have no Antarctic immigrants, and I don't expect Martian immigrants, beyond a couple of very rich weirdos.
+Once the place is covered with footprints, the exoticism will have worn off, and we'll see it for what it is: a strangely beautiful but also profoundly inhospitable cold place that's hostile to human habitation, and that probably should be preserved rather than bulldozed for space condos.
+The scientists there will complain of terrible food, terrible ping, terrible odors, terrible crampedness, annoying cancers and terrible shipping charges on anything they want to buy.
+At that point, who will be signing up to live there?
+The same people now dying to live in Antarctica.

 Probably not in our lifetime, and not successful..
-(Score:2)
+(Score:4, Interesting)

 As much as I'm wired to look at what can go wrong with things (because ignoring that could be disasterous), I really hate to have to be that way with this subject.
 However there's so many things that can go wrong, most of them fatal, that you really can't ignore it.